signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 rested, but by the time I was in the bus, i was carrying 7 hours of extra sweat.

-ALl said and done I met with Sonakshi and Niranjan at Majestic at the stipulated time .
+All said and done I met with Sonakshi and Niranjan at Majestic at the stipulated time .
 We had 2 idlis for dinner.
-I was under the impression that I would be able to get bananas from Kukke-Subramanya but I was mistken.
+I was under the impression that I would be able to get bananas from Kukke-Subramanya but I was mistaken.
 In the morning none of the shops would be open.
 So, the others made me buy the wonder fruit.
 We also got a bunch of peanut brittles.